-Touring a new city on foot always brings the place to life, and a good food tour adds an element I especially enjoy.
-Tom and I began our exploration of Portugal’s northern food scene by walking the hilly terrain of splendid Porto.
-It was a gloriously sunny day in May, with a light breeze, just right for tramping across broad avenues and plazas, before diving into steeply pitched cobblestone streets.
+Touring a new city on foot always brings the place into focus, and a good food tour adds an element I especially enjoy.
+A couple of years before Tom and I moved from Switzerland to Portugal, we spent several weeks traveling in Portugal, ending with an exploration of northern Portugal’s food scene.
+On a glorious day in May, we walked the hilly terrain of splendid Porto with André Apollinario of Taste Porto Food Tours.
+A light breeze tempered the heat of just-arriving summer.
+It was perfect weather for tramping across broad avenues and plazas, diving into steeply pitched cobblestone streets, and enjoying a culinary walk.

-Our tour was a “city walks intensive”, with plenty of opportunity to work off the calories we packed away.
-Porto, like Lisbon, is quite hilly, a fact of geography that put more than 13,000 steps on my Pedometer in the name of Portuguese food and wine.
-We began our walk at the Bolhão Market, and ended with sweets at Praça de Guilherme Gomes Fernandes in Porto’s ancient Vitória neighborhood.
+Our Downtown Food Tour was a “city walks intensive”, with plenty of opportunities to work off the calories we packed away.
+Porto is quite hilly, a fact of geography that put more than 13,000 steps on my Pedometer in the name of Portuguese food and wine.
+We began our walk at the Bolhão Market and ended with sweets at Praça de Guilherme Gomes Fernandes in Porto’s ancient Vitória neighborhood.
+Along the way, we stopped for a look over Porto’s rooftops to Vila Nova de Gaia, where we would later head for a port wine tasting.

 * * *

-Thank you to APTECE, the Portuguese Culinary Tourism and Economic Association, and Turismo de Portugal, for making our travels possible.
+Thank you to APTECE, the Portuguese Culinary Tourism and Economic Association, and Turismo de Portugal, for bringing us to Portugal in the first place, and to everyone at Taste Porto Tours for making us feel so at home in Porto!

 To see all our travel stories from Portugal, click here.